ga-wdi-boston/ruby-vs-js-array-methods-study/study.md

 In `lib/people-array.js`, write a function `women` that will count the number of women in an array of people.
-What are the differences between this function and the ruby funcion we did in class?
+What are the differences between this function and the ruby function we did in class?

 ```md